-We’re prototyping a new language for furniture, fittings and equipment that shapes how people think, focus and recover.
-Working with psychologists, makers and regenerative material labs, we test sensory, spatial and material choices with real users to support sustained attention, cut carbon and extend object life.
-Evidence‑led, craft‑rich and quietly transformative.
+Working with psychologists, makers, and traditional makers in the UK and regenerative material labs, we are now testing sensory, spatial, and material choices with real users to support sustained attention, cut carbon, and extend object life.

 This emergent, cross‑disciplinary programme is open to clients who will sponsor field trials, partners who can pilot materials, and workplaces ready to measure real outcomes.
 Collaborate with us to pilot a prototype, test impact, or commission a tailored study because better staff wellbeing drives better business.